Kosmosaik/ProgressCrawl/docs/ROADMAP.md

 ### Goal

-Make exploration spatial and meaningful.
+Make exploration spatial and meaningful and more varied.

 ### Includes

--   Enterable locations (mini-zones)
+-   Enterable locations (mini-zones / zones in zone)
 -   Persistent POIs (opened = opened)
 -   Transition system (zone ↔ location)
+-   New biome type with its own spawn tables and terrain generation (not decided which biome yet).

 ### Done when